ymyke/witmo/README.md

 --spoilers all=medium story=none lore=high mechanics=high
 ```

-Behind the scenes, the settings are added to the system prompt sent to the AI (see [`spoilers.py`](spoilers.py)).
+Behind the scenes, the settings are added to the system prompt sent to the AI.
 So this depends on the model's ability to respect these preferences.
+See also [`spoilers.py`](spoilers.py)) for full details.
+For example, there's also these two rules:

+> If it's clear where the player currently is in the game's progression, you may freely
+reference any content up to that point (past).
+Only details beyond that point (future)
+are subject to the spoiler-level rules below.
+Always give rich, local detail—only future
+content is gated by spoilers.

+> On all levels above "low," you should mention any key items, quests, or mechanics the
+user absolutely shouldn't miss for later in the game.